data-miner00/zig-cc-demo/README.md

 Zig is more than just a programming language.
 It is also a build tool for C/C++ and Zig itself.

-This is a quick demo to compile C with `build.zig`.
+This is a quick demo to compile C with `build.zig` with Zig 0.13.0.

 ## Embedded C/C++ compiler